Ramona welcomes the global perspective of international students.

 - Experience the life-changing power of an all-girls’ education.

 - Live and study in the Los Angeles area.
-Alhambra is an exciting and diverse American city close to the Los Angeles International Airport.
+Alhambra is an exciting and diverse American city near Los Angeles and the Los Angeles International Airport.

-A Director of International Student Life is responsible for overseeing all aspects of the international students' experience at the school and ensures that all international students are thriving and are engaged in school academically and socially.
+A Director of International Student Life oversees all aspects of the international students' experience at the school and ensures that all international students are thriving and are engaged in school academically and socially.

 Currently, students from Thailand, Vietnam, and China comprise about 7% of our student body.